junforever/n8n-message-buffer/README.md

 This can confuse AI agents, as they process each message as a separate request.
 The Message Buffer node intelligently waits and consolidates these fragments into a single, coherent message before passing it on.

+## ⚠️ Very Important: Testing the Node

+To properly test the Message Buffer node, your n8n workflow **must be active**.

+If you try to test it using the "Test workflow" button, it will only capture a single message.
+This is because test executions run only once, whereas an active workflow runs continuously, allowing the node to listen for and buffer multiple messages as intended.

+Always activate your workflow to see the node working correctly.

 ## How It Works

 The node uses a Redis backend and a smart polling loop to achieve this without blocking the n8n workflow.